rigill/tcb-worksetup/README.md

 - Might look into this in the future
 - https://docs.gitlab.com/ee/api/users.html#create-a-personal-access-token
 - https://docs.gitlab.com/ee/api/users.html#add-ssh-key-for-user
+- also look into seeing if there is a way to check if ssh is setup

 ## Docker
 - [4] for arm need to fetch docker from site, otherwise install via brew ( this will need some work )